 The temperature of the total column feed stream is indicated by TI 2305; the gases pressure drop in the column is recorded by the dPR 2304.

-A small portion of liquid is taken from the column bottom in order to drain any accumulated polymer; its flowrate is controlled by the FRC 2203, which sets the gas flowrate fed to the compressor K301 A/S. A steam jacketed pipe allows to vaporize the liquid propylene which is recycled as polymer carrier gas to the bag filter F 301 inlet.
+A small portion of liquid is taken from the column bottom in order to drain any accumulated polymer; its flowrate is controlled by the FIC 2203, which sets the gas flowrate fed to the compressor K301 A/S. A steam jacketed pipe allows to vaporize the liquid propylene which is recycled as polymer carrier gas to the bag filter F 301 inlet.

 The desuperheated vapours flowing from the column top are condensed with water in the horizontal heat exchanger E 301: it is fitted with a small bottom boot which ensure a small liquid surge on the suction line of the reflux pumps P 302A/S.